frivoal/webkit-css-values-tests/README.md

 * regression-62276.html
 * cubic-bezier-with-multiple-calcs-crash.html.html

+The following tests check behavior that isn't actually defined, and it looks like it might not end up being defined the same way as the tests expect (see https://drafts.csswg.org/css-values-3/#calc-serialize or https://drafts.csswg.org/css-values-4/#calc-serialize):
+* getComputedStyle-margin-percentage.html
+* cssom.html
+* simple-calcs.html
+* simplification.html

 Everything else should be added to WPT.

 ----

 Todo: finish reviewing and converting the following tests:
-* those listed above as (maybe) not to be ported to WPT
-* getComputedStyle-margin-percentage.html
-* simple-calcs.html
-* simplification.html
 * transitions-dependent.html
 * transitions.html